 Basic VarElect Search

-- Enter the list of variant related genes in the text box marked "Gene List".
+- Enter the list of GeneCards gene symbols related to your variants in the text box marked "Gene Symbols".
 The list may be delimited by commas or any white space (spaces, tabs, new lines etc.)

 - Enter the list of phenotype/disease keywords related to a sequenced individual in the text box marked "Phenotype Keywords".
 By default, a result gene will appear if it is related to any of the listed keywords.
 Use quotes to match multi-word phrases.
 You may use a combination of AND and OR boolean expressions (capitalized) to further specify the search.